Cuauhtlatoatzin/indigenous-peoples-history/README.md

 * [Ancient Mesoamerican sculpture uncovered in southern Mexico](https://news.wisc.edu/ancient-mesoamerican-sculpture-uncovered-in-southern-mexico/)
 * [Rosenswig, Robert M. "Mesoamerica's First Style Horizons and the 'Olmec Problem'".
 The Beginnings of Mesoamerican Civilization: Inter-Regional Interaction and the Olmec.](https://books.google.com.mx/books?id=hMMaL4L_vMsC&pg=PA65)

-# Post-archaic (1000 BCE - Present)

-## Mesoamerican Middle Formative (950 BCE- 400 BCE)
+## Mesoamerican Middle Formative (950 BCE - 400 BCE)

 * [Mokaya](#mokaya---soconusco-chiapas-1850-bce---650-bce)
 * [Olmec](#height-of-the-olmec-1500-bce---400-bce)

-## El Mesón  - Papaloapn Basin, Veracruz - Olmec, Epi-Olmec, Classic Veracruz (1450 BCE - 1520 CE)
+## El Mesón  - Papaloapn Basin, Veracruz, MX - Olmec, Epi-Olmec, Classic Veracruz (1450 BCE - 1520 CE)

 Technically, this still lives on as the town of Ángel R. Cabada.
 It reached it's height as a cultural center around 400 BCE - 100 CE at which point the cultural center started shifting to La Venta.
 This is actually the region where my ancestors come from and around where my mom was born.